 Affects about a quarter of people with MND.
 It involves upper and lower motor neurones.
 Symptoms may include slurred speech or difficulty swallowing.
-Life expectancy: 6 months – 3 years from the onset of symptoms.
+Life expectancy: 6 months to 3 years from the onset of symptoms.

 Progressive muscular atrophy (PMA)

 Affects only a small proportion of people and causes damage to the lower motor neurones.
 Early symptoms may be noticed as weakness or clumsiness of the hands or feet.
-On average, people usually live for more than five years.
+On average, people usually live for more than 5 years.

 Primary lateral sclerosis (PLS)

 A rare form: people experience stiffness and clumsiness in the hands or legs, or speech problems.
 Average life expectancy is 10 years+ although it may be life-limiting.